 Kuih Akok (RM 0.70 seketul)

 Murtabak Taiping (RM 3.50 sekeping)

-Lastly, we arrive at the end of this food review which was extremely taxing as there were so much to choose and so many family members!
-We just wanted to share our selections this time around (actually only I picked all the dishes!) and before we sign off, I would like to introduce you to Teh Tarik Leleh!
-The most important aspect that made me choose this drink over the rest was because I knew it was going to be richly thick (kaw!) and not too sweet.
-The bitterness of the tea and coupled with the creaminess of the milk seemed to intermingle in my mouth.
-Price was reasonable and the froth just kept floating and floating … and did not crumble unlike some cappuccino with milk foam.
+Lastly, we arrive at the end of this food review which was extremely taxing as there were so much to choose and many family members!
+We just wanted to share our selections this time around (actually only I picked all the dishes!).
+Before we sign off, I would like to introduce you to Teh Tarik Leleh!
+The most important aspect that made me choose this drink because I knew it was going to be richly thick (kaw!) and not too sweet.
+The bitterness of the tea coupled with the creaminess of the milk seemed to intermingle in mouth.
+Price was reasonable and the froth just kept floating and floating … and did not crumble.
 This is where it gets it’s name “Leleh” from – the foam.
 You will find many Teh Tarik fans at their stall.
 One tasting of Teh Tarik Ais Leleh Viral and we’ll know you’ll be back for more!